 The Long-Tailed Macaque Project

-We are an international initiative, collaboration, and a registered charity aiming to raise awareness about and conserve vulnerable long-tailed macaque populations in South and Southeast Asia
+We are an international initiative, collaboration, and a registered charity aiming to raise awareness about and conserve endangered long-tailed macaque populations in South and Southeast Asia

 Our project team consists of individuals from all corners of the globe.
 We share a common passion for the conservation of the long-tailed macaque and their habitats.
 Learn more about us here!